kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 ### Breaking change

 If you're using `hostTailer` or `eventTailer` and configured it through the helm chart's `logging.hostTailer` or `logging.eventTailer` option, note that now both components have an `enabled` flag.
-Set this flag to true.
+Set this flag to true if you used any of these components from the chart.
+For details, see the [pull request](https://github.com/kube-logging/logging-operator/pull/1576).

 ### Go templates in metrics-probe label values